Zi:Kill: Music and legacy

-With their dark music that incorporates British gothic rock and punk, Fuyu Shōgun of the music website Real Sound wrote that Zi:Kill pioneered the decadent aesthetics and black-clad image of visual kei.
+With their dark music that incorporates British gothic rock and punk, Showgun Fuyu of the music website Real Sound wrote that Zi:Kill pioneered the decadent aesthetics and black-clad image of visual kei.
+Seiichi said that the band members listened to a variety of music and suggested their sound mixed it all together.
+They liked the Sex Pistols and intense Japanese bands such as Loudness, dark UK acts like Bauhaus and The Cure, and also Tsuyoshi Nagabuchi.
+Ken listed Ziggy Stardust-era David Bowie, Hide of Saver Tiger, Hisashi Imai of Buck-Tick and Tatsu of Gastunk as his favorite musicians.
 Tusk was known for having a variety of different vocal styles, with photographer Saori Tsuji, who took the cover photo of the band's first album, remarking that he had great individuality and his voice itself was like an instrument.
 Cali Gari guitarist Ao Sakurai cited Zi:Kill as an influence on every aspect of his career.
 Fanatic Crisis vocalist Tsutomu Ishizuki and Dir En Grey guitarist Kaoru both cited Zi:Kill as one of their favorite bands.
 Miya said he created Mucc's 2025 song "Round & Round" as an homage to Zi:Kill.
 He has also performed in a Zi:Kill tribute session with Deadman, who have also expressed their love for the band.